-This study emphasized performance-based assessment towards physical socio-emotional in a fun learning environment which involves learning activities with teachers in the playschool.
+This study emphasized performance-based assessment towards physical domain in a fun learning environment which involves learning activities with teachers in the playschool.
 To assess is to collect information.
 Observation method is used to collect information and evidences.
 Observation means children's behavior is under scrutiny.
 This approach can be used without the consciousness of the children that they are being observed.
 This study used the role of the Rater, which is the teachers themselves observe the children.
 Every child will be evaluated by raters.
-Generalizability theory or G theory is particularly well suited to addressing such matters in that it enables an investigator to quantify and distinguish the sources of inconsistencies in observed scores that arise, or could arise, over replications of a measurement procedure (Brennan, 2010).

-The broad research question that guided this study was: a) what is the contribution of facet towards variance resource according to the Generalizability Theory, (b) what is the score coefficient value of children's performance according to the G-Study, (c) what is the best optimization value towards facet in order to increase the value of coefficient G by using D-study, and (d) the reliability score for each item in the performance-based assessment in G-facets analysis.
+The broad research questions that guided this study were:

+- Contribution of facet towards variance resource according to the Generalizability Theory, - Score coefficient value of children's performance according to the G-Study, - Best optimization value towards facet in order to increase the value of coefficient G by using D-study, and - Reliability score for each item in the performancebased assessment in G-facets analysis.